 The objective of our new research group is to combine these facets of information and exploit the recent advancement and renaissance of machine learning and deep learning algorithms with the aim to improve the accuracy and depth of radiological diagnostic processes as well as the quality and information content of our reports.

 Through such efforts, our ultimate goal (and hope) is to work towards safer personalized and more effective patient care while strengthening the role of radiologists in the future.

-106th Annual Meeting of the Radiological Society of North America (RSNA)
+Oral presentation, Annual Meeting of the American Society of Neuroradiology (ASNR) ,

-> 54. Jahrestagung der Deutschen Gesellschaft für Neuroradiologie e.V.
+> DGNR 2019, Frankfurt - 54.
+Jahrestagung der Deutschen Gesellschaft für Neuroradiologie e.V.

 Oral presentation.
 Forschung: Zerebrovaskulär und anderes, 8:30-10:00, 10/12/2019

 How to break the bottleneck of AI driven radiology and get your hands on the new gold: "RIPE" a solution for data extraction and analysis pipeline

 Poster Presentation.
 Posterbegehungen IX (KI & Neuroonkologie), 8:30-9:30, 10/12/2019